 His mid-course fiction film ‘Wasteworld’ has shown in 16 film festivals worldwide so far, including BAFTA-qualifying Aesthetica Short Film Festival, Brooklyn Film Festival, Arizona International Film Festival, FilmQuest and the Magnolia Independent Film Festival, where it received an honourable mention for best student film.

 In 2016, Andrea’s graduation film ‘Home Education’ premiered at Screamfest, America’s largest and oldest horror film festival.
-The film has since screened at the BAFTA & Oscar qualifying Leeds International Film Festival, the Oscar qualifying Atlanta and Bermuda Film Festivals and will screen at Fantasia Film Festival in Montreal in July.
-The film won a GOLD Remi award in the student film category at the 50th Worldfest Houston and won ‘best thriller’ at the 30th Dragon Con in Atlanta, Georgia.
+The film has since screened at the BAFTA & Oscar qualifying Leeds International Film Festival, the Oscar qualifying Atlanta, Uppsala and Bermuda Film Festivals and at Fantasia Film Festival in Montreal.
+The film won a GOLD Remi award in the student film category at the 50th Worldfest Houston and ‘Best Thriller’ at the 30th Dragon Con in Atlanta.